xdmnl/api-documentation/source/includes/_endpoints.md

 A channel is a resource which can send and receive messages.

+For information on building your own channel type integration, see the [Channels API offering](/channels-api.html) for more info.

 Here is the list of existing channel types:

 | Type        | Description                                                                                |